Comparing InMode (INMD) and Its Rivals

 Analyst Ratings

-This is a breakdown of recent ratings for InMode and its peers, as provided by MarketBeat.com.
+This is a summary of recent ratings and target prices for InMode and its rivals, as provided by MarketBeat.

 |Sell Ratings